sitraka-/Sound-Systems/README.md

 > _(Designing)_ at the intersection of speculative fiction and [anthropology](https://www.discoveranthropology.org.uk/about-anthropology/what-is-anthropology.html), we find a sense of [epistemological humility](https://en.wikipedia.org/wiki/Epistemic_humility) about the kind of worlds we could or should inhabit.
 Yet epistemological humility should not be confused with futility: possibilities and potentialities still matter.
 We do not know what we are capable of, and yet that need not keep us from the pursuit of [what ifs](https://dunneandraby.co.uk/content/bydandr/496/0).
 Through the imaginative interpellations of speculative fiction, _(we)_ gravitate toward new localities and means of presence: ecological, technological, [Afro-futuristic](https://www.youtube.com/watch?v=jlPwTMMhGGI), [African-futuristic](https://en.wikipedia.org/wiki/Africanfuturism), [Chicana-futuristic](https://en.wikipedia.org/wiki/Chicanafuturism), _(and so on)_.
 Facing the imminent prospect of both disaster and discovery, they call us to resist despair and to craft tangible ways of shaping and repairing the worlds we still hope for.

-Anderson, R. et al. (2018, December 18).
-Speculative Anthropologies.
+Anderson, R. et al. (2018, December 18).  *Speculative Anthropologies*.
 Society for Cultural Anthropology. ([https://culanth.org/fieldsights/series/speculative-anthropologies](https://culanth.org/fieldsights/series/speculative-anthropologies))

 ---